Akchhya1108/EdgeDetectingApp/README.md

 - Please include platform/NDK/CMake versions in PR descriptions for native changes.

 License
 - This project is provided for educational and demonstration purposes.
-(Add a license file if you want an explicit license, e.g., MIT — create LICENSE)

 Acknowledgements
 - OpenCV project — computer vision library